 During this same phone call I had with Mr. Morrison, he went on to describe a conversation Ambassador Sondland had with Mr. Yermak at Warsaw.
-Ambassador Sondland told Mr. Yermak that the security assistance money would not come until President Zelenskyy committed to pursue the Burisma investigation I was alarmed by what Mr. Morrison told me about the Sondland-Yermak.

-just the White House meeting-was conditioned on the investigations.
+Ambassador Sondland told Mr. Yermak that the security assistance money would not come until President Zelenskyy committed to pursue the Burisma investigation.
+I was alarmed by what Mr. Morrison told me about the Sondland-Yermak conversation.
+This was the first time I had heard that the security assistance-not just the White House meeting-was conditioned on the investigations.

 Very concerned, on that same day I sent Ambassador Sondland a text message asking if "we [are] now saying that security assistance and [a] WH meeting are conditioned on investigations?"
 Ambassador Sondland responded asking me to call him, which I did.
-During that phone call, Ambassador Sondland told me that President Trump had told him that he wants President Zelenskyy to state publicly that Ukraine will investigate Burisma and alleged Ukrainian interference in the 2016 U.S. election
+During that phone call, Ambassador Sondland told me that President Trump had told him that he wants President Zelenskyy to state publicly that Ukraine will investigate Burisma and alleged Ukrainian interference in the 2016 U.S. election.